lukepolo/laravel-api-migrations/README.md

 ### User Version Pinning
 With version pinning you can automatically keep users to that API and allow them to upgrade to your latest version at their convince.
+Once once your user hits your api for the first time it will set the most current version.

 ```bash
 php artisan vendor:publish --provider="LukePOLO\LaravelApiMigrations\ServiceProvider" --tag=migrations
 ```

-Run the migration to enable version pinning.
-Then once your user hits your api for the first time it will set the most current version.

-!!!
-NOTE !!!
+!!!!
+NOTE !!!!!

 You must also make the column `api_version` fillable in your `User` model!